 These challenging times mean it has never been more important to carefully consider children’s wellbeing and happiness.
 So many people, both young and old, are anxious about the future.
 That’s why in 2009 we created a school that is truly different: prioritising the development of inner strength and social skills that can empower children to build the peaceful, tolerant world most of us yearn for.

 We have a strong focus on resilience.
-This is not just bolted on to the regular curriculum; it has been deliberately built into our day-to-day educational programme and into the caring, respectful way our team of talented and committed educators support each student.
+This is not just a module bolted on to the regular curriculum; it has been deliberately and carefully built into our day-to-day educational programme and into the caring, respectful way our team of talented and committed educators support each student.

 We keep our fees as low as possible to make this opportunity accessible to more families.
 If you would like to find out more, please do get in touch.

 Children move through many crucial, short-lived developmental stages on their path to adulthood.
 Psychologists believe each stage provides the foundation for future stages, and that missing stages can limit future development.